 For HIF deferrals, the amount due shall be in accordance with the fee schedule in effect at the time of payment, as shown in Appendix A of Municipal Code Section 98.0618.

-To apply for deferral of Development Impact or Housing Impact Fees, contact the Facilities Financing Section at 619-533-3670 to determine eligibility.
-Once eligibility is determined, you will need to complete the Development Impact Fee/Housing Impact Fee Deferral Agreement (PDF).
+To apply for deferral of Development Impact or Housing Impact Fees, contact the Public Facilities Planning Section at 619-235-5200 to determine eligibility.
+Once eligibility is determined, you will need to complete the Development Impact Fee/Housing Impact Fee Deferral Agreement

 Note: To be accepted by the Office of the San Diego County Recorder, this document along with notary signature page (provided by notary) must be legibly printed and all signatures made in blue ink.

-Before the project can receive Final Inspection, contact the/your Facilities Financing Project Manager to request an invoice for the applicable fees due on the project.
+When ready for final inspection on your project, contact Public Facilities Planning at 619-235-5200 to request an invoice for the applicable fees due on the project.
 The fees can be paid on-line at OpenDSD or at the Development Services Center (1222 First Ave., third floor).

 Affordable housing projects are eligible to participate in the DIF deferral program.
 An affordable housing project means a project that consists entirely (with the exception of a manager's unit) of residential housing units reserved for extremely low, very-low, low, or moderate income households as defined in California Health and Safety Code Sections 50105, 50106, 50079.5 and 50093, as evidenced through a recorded agreement.
 For more information, visit the state Department of Housing and Community Development website.